Understand the minimum down payment you need to make on a two-wheeler and plan your bike purchase better with Bajaj Markets.

 No, a ₹10,000 down payment for a bike is not a standard amount.
 It typically ranges between 10% and 30% of the bike's price, depending on the lender’s policies and your financial profile.

-Yes, you can secure a bike with a ₹20,000 down payment.
+Yes, you may be able to secure a bike with a ₹20,000 down payment as per your chosen lender’s policies.
 It depends on the price of the bike and your financial situation.

 Some lenders may offer the option to trade your old bike and make a down payment.
 However, you must check with the lender as the terms and conditions of each issuer vary.